Portuguese-based creole languages: Upper Guinea

 The oldest Portuguese creole are the so-called crioulos of Upper Guinea, born around the Portuguese settlements along the northwest coast of Africa.
-Portuguese creoles are the mother tongues of most people in Cape Verde.
+Portuguese creoles are the mother tongues of most people in Cape Verde and the ABC Islands.
 In Guinea-Bissau, the creole is used as lingua franca among people speaking different languages, and is becoming the mother tongue of a growing population.
 They consist of two languages: